UCNot/churi/doc/uri-charge-format.md

 - `!-Infinity` is treated as `-Infinity` (negative infinity) numeric value.
 - `!NaN` is treated as `NaN` (not-a-number) value.

-### Directive

-Like entity, directive starts with _exclamation mark_ (`"!"
-(U+0021)`) followed by directive name.
-In contrast to entity, directive has argument(s):
+Entities may recognized by their names, or may have arbitrary syntax.
+E.g. they may include arguments:

 ```
 !error(invalid-email,too-short,invalid-syntax)
 ```

-Everything after directive name is treated as directive arguments.
-Such arguments may include balanced parentheses and commas enclosed into these parentheses, just like a string escaped with _apostrophe_.

-It is up to directive implementation how to interpret arguments.
-They may or may not follow the URI charge syntax.
+It is up to parser implementation how to interpret the entity content.
+It may or may not strictly follow the URI charge
+syntax:

 ```
-!data(base64(!)content-type(text,plain)charset(utf-8)):SGVsbG8sIFdvcmxkIQ
+!data$base64(!)content-type(text,plain)charset(utf-8):SGVsbG8sIFdvcmxkIQ
 ```